Sajeesh Rajendran

 Despite all the turmoil, they have continuously found peace and harmony within themselves and have shared it with the world for ages.
 May that peace and harmony prevail and triumph.

-With every journey, you bring back a lot of memories and a stronger desire to travel more, to explore further and wider.
+Framed out: With every journey, you bring back a wealth of memories and a stronger desire to travel more—to explore further and wider.
 Kashmir had always been a mystery to me, a place that felt distant and unreachable.
-It was while reading The Ministry of Utmost Happiness by Arundhati Roy that the longing to see Kashmir intensified.
+It was while reading The Ministry of Utmost Happiness by Arundhati Roy that my longing to see Kashmir intensified.
 That’s when I decided to travel to Srinagar and experience life on that distant side of the country.

-On the third or fourth day of our trip, I realized I had been neglecting my early morning walks, which I believe can offer completely different perspectives on a place.
-That’s when you truly witness the world—the slanting rays of the golden early morning sun and the mysterious mist that surrounds everything can create something magical.
+On the third or fourth day of our trip, I realized I had been neglecting my early morning walks, which, I believe, offer entirely different perspectives on a place.
+That’s when you truly witness the world—the slanting rays of the golden morning sun and the mysterious mist that surrounds everything, creating something magical.

 I found myself at the right place at the right time when the sun just peeked over the mountains, casting reflections of its rays on Dal Lake.
 I had a brief conversation with Reena, the Mexican tourist you see in the picture.
 She was waiting for her shikara to take her across the lake.
 It was surprising, yet heartening, to see foreign tourists in Kashmir.